GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Introduction

-Distribution function methods assume some form for $f$ and then fit this to the data (e.g. \citealt{2015MNRAS.454..576G, 2019MNRAS.482.1525V,2021MNRAS.501..978R,2023MNRAS.522.5320D}). $f$ can also be implicitly expressed as a superposition of orbits with `Schwarzschild methods' (e.g. \citealt{1979ApJ...232..236S, 2008ApJ...682..841C, 2008MNRAS.385..647V, 2013MNRAS.433.3173B}) or with `made-to-measure' methods, in which $N$-body simulations are evolved to fit some data constraints (e.g. \citealt{1996MNRAS.282..223S, 2007MNRAS.376...71D, 2009MNRAS.395.1079D, 2013MNRAS.430.1928H}), while \cite{2025MNRAS.538.1442L} propose a novel non-parametric distribution function method.
+Distribution function methods assume some form for $f$ and then fit this to the data (e.g., \citealt{2015MNRAS.454..576G, 2019MNRAS.482.1525V,2021MNRAS.501..978R,2023MNRAS.522.5320D}).
+In such cases, $f$ can also be implicitly expressed as a superposition of orbits with Schwarzschild methods (e.g., \citealt{1979ApJ...232..236S, 2008ApJ...682..841C, 2008MNRAS.385..647V, 2013MNRAS.433.3173B}) or with made-to-measure methods, in which $N$-body simulations are evolved to fit some data constraints (e.g., \citealt{1996MNRAS.282..223S, 2007MNRAS.376...71D, 2009MNRAS.395.1079D, 2013MNRAS.430.1928H}).
+In addition, \cite{2025MNRAS.538.1442L} proposed a novel nonparametric distribution function method.
 Distribution function methods have the advantages that no data binning is required and $f$ is determined by the data.
 However, if the functional form for $f$ (or its implicit specification via other methods) does not encompass the true solution, then bias can creep in.

-Finally, numerous machine-learning methods have been proposed that learn from training data to either accelerate distribution function fitting or incorporate ‘cosmological priors’ into the mass-modeling pipeline (e.g. \citealt{2023MNRAS.519.4384E, 2025arXiv250303812N, 2025arXiv250500763L, 2025arXiv250307717S}).
+Finally, numerous machine-learning methods have been proposed that learn from training data to either accelerate distribution function fitting or incorporate cosmological priors into the mass modeling pipeline (e.g., \citealt{2023MNRAS.519.4384E, 2025arXiv250303812N, 2025arXiv250500763L, 2025arXiv250307717S}).

-Given the proliferation of mass-modeling methods, we may wonder why yet another method is needed.
+Given the proliferation of mass modeling methods, we may wonder why yet another method is needed.
 However, there are two key problems that remain to be addressed, even for spherical stellar systems.
-Firstly, while the amount and quality of data continue to improve, there will always be interesting systems with very few stellar tracers (e.g. \citealt{2021MNRAS.505.5686C, 2024ApJ...961...92S, 2025arXiv250504475P}).
-Typically, simple mass estimators are used for low tracer numbers, but these have been shown to be potentially quite biased \citep{2019MNRAS.484..245L}.
-More sophisticated, unbiased, mass-modeling methods for low tracer numbers are only just being developed (e.g. \citealt{2025arXiv250303812N}).
+Firstly, while the amount and quality of data continue to improve, there will always be interesting systems with very few stellar tracers (e.g., \citealt{2021MNRAS.505.5686C, 2024ApJ...961...92S, 2025arXiv250504475P}).
+Typically, simple mass estimators are used for low tracer numbers, but these have been shown to be potentially significantly biased \citep{2019MNRAS.484..245L}.
+More sophisticated, unbiased, mass modeling methods for low tracer numbers are only just being developed (e.g., \citealt{2025arXiv250303812N}).